 At Mount St Mary’s, we recognise the ever-increasing role of technology in young people’s lives.
 It is our aim to support students in learning how to use this technology in the most effective ways so that they can remain safe while also developing important skills.
 This is vital, not only for future employment opportunities but also for their own life-long learning.

-Mrs Chadwick, Mental Health & Wellbeing Lead, is our Online Safety lead; please report any concerns to her in the first instance by contacting main reception (0113 2455248).
+Mrs Chadwick is our Designated Safeguarding Lead; please report any concerns to her in the first instance by contacting main reception (0113 2455248).

 The links below will take you through to 2 important documents which relate to different aspects of Online Safety: